 - 1 teaspoon dried or fresh chopped parsley

 - Preheat oven to 425°F.

-- Whisk flour, baking powder, baking soda, garlic powder, and salt in a large bowl.
+- Whisk flour, baking powder, baking soda, garlic powder, sugar, and salt in a large bowl.
 Stir in cheese.
 Combine melted butter and buttermilk until small lumps form.
 Stir into dry ingredients.
 Drop by ¼-cupfuls onto a baking sheet lined with parchment paper.
-Bake for 13-15 minutes

-- Bake for 18-22 minutes.
+- Bake for 12-15 minutes or until golden brown on top.
 Combine butter, garlic powder, and parsley.
 Brush on top of biscuits.